 Welcome to the Art & Illustration Studio of Chumleys Art!

-Richard is a sketcher, painter, illustrator and art instructor.
+Richard is a sketcher, painter, illustrator, animator and art instructor.
 His body of work has appeared in local galleries, magazines, books, web sites and corporate publicity for major highway, transportation and architectural projects nationwide.

 He has won many awards both here and in America and in 2008 Richard raised the profile of coloured pencils as a fine art medium when he won the inaugural David Shepherd Wildlife Foundation Wildlife Artist of the Year with an orangutan painting called The Hope of Sepilok.
 It also won the Endangered Species Category in the same competition and Founders Prize for the Best UK Entry in the 6th Annual International Open UK Coloured Pencil Society Exhibition 2008.

 Since then, business has been very busy.
-Richard uses many types of medium but is an accomplished coloured pencil artist who has exhibited at the Art Materials Live Show at the National Exhibition Centre in Birmingham with the UK Coloured Pencil Society several times.
+Richard uses many types of medium, mainly digital nowadays but is an accomplished coloured pencil artist who has exhibited at the Art Materials Live Show at the National Exhibition Centre in Birmingham with the UK Coloured Pencil Society several times.

 His signature coloured pencil work has appeared in art books all over the world.
 Good publications such as A Compendium of Drawing Techniques by